Upcoming Election Dates & Registration Deadlines

 For more information, you can utilize the American Association of People With Disabilities (AAPD) resource.

-The voter registration deadline is 30 days prior to the election.
+The voter registration deadline is 30 days before the election.
 Mail in registration must be postmarked by this deadline to be eligible to vote in the upcoming elections.

 You can now register to vote online!
 You must have a valid driver's license or ID card with a signature on file with DDS in order to complete the registration online.
 If you don't have either of these forms of ID you can complete the paper registration.